 For more information on Mindfulness, see our Mindfulness fact sheet.

-Stimulants come not only in the form of illegal drugs such as cocaine, they can also be a common part of our everyday diets.
+It is work noting that stimulants come not only in the form of illegal drugs such as cocaine, they can also be a common part of our everyday diets.

 - energy drinks